FAQ

 • The race starts and ends in the City Centre of Reykjavik nearby The Pond (Tjörnin).
 All distances start in Sóleyjargata and end couple of streets away, in Lækjargata.

-• Yes, there is plenty of space for family and friends at the start and finish line.
-We recommend that spectators stay on the grass in front of the school building by the start line.
+• Everyone is welcome to watch on race day, but only participants are allowed into the fenced area where the race starts and ends.
+We recommend that spectators stay on the grass in front of the school building by the finish line.

 • The time limit for the marathon is 6 hours and 30 minutes.
 Participants in the half marathon will be asked to move up to the sidewalk on Sæbraut after 3 hours and 30 minutes everybody.
 Timing will finish at 15:10, after that no runners will get a certified time.